skip to main content

 All local broadcast channels

-The Mohu Leaf 50 ($47.99 on Amazon*) is an excellent antenna for reliable reception in suburban areas.
+The Mohu Leaf 50 is an excellent antenna for reliable reception in suburban areas.
 It has a 60-mile range and multi-directional design for easy in-home placement.

-Paying $50.00 for an antenna might not seem ideal, so check out more antenna recommendations on our Best Antennas for Cord-Cutters page.
+Paying $20–$60 for an antenna might not seem ideal, but you can browse more antenna recommendations on our Best OTA Antennas page.

 Pro tip: Tubi offers more NASCAR coverage for free.
 While you won’t get live races, the streaming service has several documentaries from FOX Films and NASCAR Productions.